puppeteer/puppeteer/docs/browsers-api/browsers.getversioncomparator.md

 # getVersionComparator() function

+Returns a version comparator for the given browser that can be used to sort browser versions.

-### Signature:
+### Signature

 ```typescript
 export declare function getVersionComparator(
   browser: Browser
 ): (a: string, b: string) => number;
 ```

-Returns a version comparator for the given browser that can be used to sort browser versions.

 ## Parameters